transcriptaze/yam/README.md

 Just one more _WebAudio_ metronome web app to add to the many, many other metronomes out there.

-YAM is pretty much designed exclusively for use by an _almost but not entirely ham-fisted_ acoustic fingerstyle guitarist without any appreciable musical ability who plays an _old but adored_ Taylor 310e and needs all the help he can get.
+YAM is pretty much designed exclusively for use by an _almost but not entirely ham-fisted_ acoustic fingerstyle guitarist without any appreciable musical ability who plays an old (but adored!)
+Taylor 310e and needs all the help he can get.
 If that description is not you (it probably isn't 😄) then YMMV!

 It's available online if you want to try it out: